jdrouet/joule/readme.md

 # Joule

-This tool was made for monitoring the energy consumption of command, the same way the command `time` monitors the time used by a command.
+This CLI tool was made for monitoring the energy consumption, by taking energy snapshots of the CPU at a given point in time.

 ## Howto use it